Kondukuduru

-Kondukuduru is a village located in the Ainavilli Mandal of the East Godavari district in the state of Andhra Pradesh, India.
+Kondukuduru is a village located in the Ainavilli Mandal of the Konaseema district in the state of Andhra Pradesh, India.
 Situated approximately 10 kilometers away from the sub-district headquarters in Ainavilli, the village is part of the Konaseema region, celebrated for its lush green paddy fields and coconut groves.

 Geography

 Geographically positioned at coordinates 16°54′43″N 82°02′02″E, Kondukuduru covers a total area of 219 hectares (2.19 square kilometers).
 The village is situated at an elevation of 8 meters (26 feet) above sea level.
 Its proximity to the Tulyabhaga River, a tributary of the Godavari River, contributes to its fertile land and agricultural productivity.

 Demographics

 As of the 2011 Census, Kondukuduru has a population of 1,677 residents, with a nearly equal gender distribution of 868 males and 809 females.
 The village comprises 467 households.
 The literacy rate in Kondukuduru is 61.84%, with male literacy at 67.86% and female literacy at 55.38%.